uprtcl/js-uprtcl-server/README.md

   ```

-- Then run dgraph and the server.
+- Then the server in debug mode.

   ```
   npm i
-  ./run-dgraph.sh
-  npm run dev
+  npm run debug
   ```